Seventy-five percent of employees rate collaboration as very important to their own success as well as the success of the wider business.

 A meeting can be started in a channel using the ‘meet now’ icon under the ‘start new conversation’ bar.
 A meeting will be based in that conversation, a name for the meeting will need to be entered before you invite users to the meeting.

-Of course, this is a brief insight into the functionality that Microsoft Teams has to offer.
-Should you wish to further explore the bespoke benefits that Microsoft Teams can bring to your business, please contact a member of the Chalkline team today.
+To further explore the bespoke benefits that Microsoft Teams can bring to your business, please contact a member of the Chalkline team today.